Halfpoint - Fotolia

 Like IoT, businesses adopting virtual and augmented reality technologies need a robust application development infrastructure -- one that supports a variety of headgear, networking options and, most importantly, software.
 Companies currently need to put all the pieces together themselves, which takes a lot of time, money and effort.

 To remediate this, vendors are building platforms and software ecosystems with third parties to develop turnkey offerings.
 Here, APIs need to be developed, published and supported so suppliers can connect their virtual and augmented reality technologies to IoT devices, company databases, front-office applications and back-office systems.

 Standards would speed up the process, but there simply aren't any.
 "Right now, I do not see any clear-cut virtual reality and augmented reality standards," said Michele Pelino, principal analyst at Forrester Research.

-Much like IoT, the virtual and augmented reality market is fragmented and many different suppliers are vying for attention.
+Much like IoT, the augmented and virtual reality market is fragmented and many different suppliers are vying for attention.
 Dozens of suppliers are developing the headgear and hundreds more are building up the application infrastructure, including General Electric, IBM, Intel, Microsoft, PTC, Rockwell Automation, Siemens and Upskill.
 Eventually, those numbers will dwindle and turnkey products will emerge.
-But for now, businesses find that, though virtual and augmented reality technologies are interesting and have long-term potential, there are many short-term holes.
+But for now, businesses find that, though the uses for augmented reality and virtual reality technologies are interesting and have long-term potential, there are many short-term holes.